bilo-io/vsx/src/chapters/appendix/CodingStandards.md

 ### 6. Avoid the boolean Trap

 When it comes to the primitive booleans to determine output value of something you have to be careful.
-Consider the `<Typraphy />` component takes these as text options: `'h1', 'h2', 'h3', 'h4', 'h5', 'h6', 'title', 'subheading'`.
+Consider the `<Typography />` component takes these as text options: `'h1', 'h2', 'h3', 'h4', 'h5', 'h6', 'title', 'subheading'`.

 Knowing in which priority these would be applied by using booleans would not be certain, unless you look at the source code of the Typography component.